Resources and Guidelines for Media

 Audra Butler

-Audra Butler is a non-profit leader and program director with more than a decade in subsidized and affordable housing leadership and homeless advocacy.
+Audra Butler started Communities Unlimited (CU) in 2022 as the Rural Housing Area Director.
+Audra has more than a decade in subsidized and affordable housing leadership and homeless advocacy.
 Over the last 10 years, Audra has worked with nonprofits and organizations focused on creating pathways out of poverty.
-As the Area Director of Rural Housing for Communities Unlimited, Audra is focused on efforts that will help to close the information gap between urban and rural housing issues and creating a portfolio of impactful initiatives that address the unique challenges and opportunities within rural areas.
+As the Rural Housing Area Director for Communities Unlimited, Audra develops a rural housing strategy and offers a modular housing manufacturing program.
+Audra works in communities to help community members better understand housing and what their community needs.

 Logos